 Anderson JOHNSON was born the fifth child of ten into a Quaker family on “the 7th day of the 6th month in the year of our Lord 1770,” in North Carolina, probably in what was then Surry County, and what is now Stokes County.

 Do you remember back in January when I wrote about Strangeman (pronounced STRONG-muhn)?
 Do you remember that he had been disowned from the Society of Friends (Quakers) in 1796, but the Hinshaw abstracts did not give a reason?
-Well, I … Continue reading

 My 3rd great grandfather Thomas JOHNSON was born on the 3rd day of the 1st month of the year 1794 (for us, this is 3 January 1794).
 He was the first child of devout Quakers Anderson and Sarah (BROOKS) JOHNSON.
 Continue reading →